 SUDC Parent to Rex 10.4.2013-7.2.2015

-Camilla has a consumer PR and communications background with experience in agency, in-house and more recently freelance project work for L’Oreal UK.
-With over 20 years in PR and 2 years running communications and fundraising operations for SUDC UK, she brings a wealth of experience to the board.
+Camilla has a consumer PR and communications background with experience in agency, in-house and more recently freelance project work for L’Oréal UK.
+With over 20 years of working in PR and two years running communications and fundraising operations for SUDC UK, she brings a wealth of experience to the board.
 Camilla is currently training at the College of Naturopathic Medicine to be a Nutritional Therapist.

 Co-Founder, Trustee and Treasurer